 Over 50 judges, government officials, lawyers, medical doctors, civil society activists and academics participated in our tailored programmes on UN Human Rights treaties and global health initiatives (2005/2006).

-Diplo is constantly forging new partnerships with organisations worldwide to address pressing issues in diplomacy and international relations.
+Diplo is forging new partnerships with organisations worldwide to address pressing issues in diplomacy and international relations.
 Some of these projects will become the capacity development programmes of the future.